travis-ci/docs-travis-ci-com/legal/privacy-policy.md

 We will transfer your Personal Data to a third party only within the scope of legal provisions, i.e. if we are obliged to transfer the data due to a government or court order, or if applicable legal provisions authorize the transfer.
 If we us third party providers who process data outside the EU such third party providers guarantee to comply with EU data protection standards as set forth in this privacy policy.

-For details of data processing by third party providers in/outside the EU when using the Website please also refer to III. above [add link].
+For details of data processing by third party providers in/outside the EU when using the Website please also refer to [Section 3](###what-kind-of-cookies-web-tools-or-third-party-providers-does-the-website-use-and-how) above.

-For details of data processing by third party providers in/outside the EU when using the Travis CI Software please also refer to IV. above [add link].
+For details of data processing by third party providers in/outside the EU when using the Travis CI Software please also refer to [Section IV](how-are-my-data-used-when-registering-for-the-use-of-the-travis-ci-software-and-using-the-travis-ci-software-how-do-we-access-your-github-account. above.
 We process personal data of Users or other individuals provided by a Customer (as a business that uses the Travis CI Software) on behalf of Customer, i.e. Customer remains the controller of such data and we act as data processor subject to a separate data processing agreement.

 ### Your Rights